quality icon

 Average car insurance cost in Arizona by city

-Your car insurance premium is impacted by numerous factors, including your state, city, and even ZIP code.
-The incidents of accidents and the probability of vehicle theft or vandalism can significantly sway the overall cost within a city or ZIP code.
+Several factors contribute to determining your car insurance premium, including your state, city, and even ZIP code.
+The frequency of accidents and the likelihood of vehicle theft or vandalism can impact the overall cost associated with a particular city or ZIP code.

 The table below depicts the top popular cities in Arizona: